shred/kaminari/README.md

 - `spikeRejection`: Spike rejection, between 0 and 11, see AS3935 datasheet.
 Higher numbers give better robustness against disturber signals, but a lower lightning detection rate.
 - `statusLed`: Change the status LED operation.
 - `blueBrightness`: Maximum brightness of the blue LED indicating the noise floor level, between 0 and 255.
 0 turns the constant blue light off, while lightnings, disturbers, and system states are still indicated.
-- `disturberBrightnes`: Brightness of the LED when a disturber is detected, between 0 and 255.
+- `disturberBrightness`: Brightness of the LED when a disturber is detected, between 0 and 255.
 0 to turn off disturber indication.

 The changes are permanently stored and will still be effective after Kaminari had been powered off and on.